Akuli/catris/README.md

 There's only one score; you play together, not against other players.
 Try to collaborate and make the best use of everyone's blocks.

+With multiple players, if your playing area fills up all the way to the top of the game, you will have to wait 10 seconds.
+Then your playing area will be erased and you can continue playing.
+The game ends if all players are simultaneously on their 10 seconds waiting time.
+This means that you can intentionally fill your area with blocks to get your waiting time before other players.

 ## Development